salilshankar/two_db_test/README.md

   ecto_repos: [TwoDbTest.Repo.MySql, TwoDbTest.Repo.Scylla]
 ```

+In addition, we'll have to tell the application's supervisor that there's another ecto app called `TwoDbTest.Repo.Scylla`.
+So we need to open `lib/two_db_test/application.ex` and add the module name of the ecto app under children.

 Remember that we discussed that the `ecto_repos` property takes an array?
 This is where this will come in handy.
 Now, since there's no such module called `TwoDbTest.Repo.Scylla`, we'll create one.

 ![create scylla repo module](assets/screenshots/scylla_repo.png)